vimalloc/flask-jwt-extended/docs/basic_usage.rst

 **Important**

-Remember to change the jwt secret key in your application, and ensure that it is secure.
-The JWTs are signed with this key, and if someone gets their hands on it they will be able to create arbitraty tokens that are accepted by your web flask application.
+Remember to change the JWT secret key in your application, and ensure that it is secure.
+The JWTs are signed with this key, and if someone gets their hands on it they will be able to create arbitrary tokens that are accepted by your web flask application.